QuantEcon/lecture-python-intro/lectures/prob_dist.md

 $$
     \mathbb V X = \sum_{i=1}^n (x_i - \mathbb E X)^2 p(x_i)
 $$

+Variance is also called the *second central moment* of the distribution.

 The **cumulative distribution function** (CDF) of $X$ is defined by